Where to Eligible

 Emeriti faculty who are not on pay status are eligible to obtain an emeriti A ePermit.
 The Emeriti/Retirees Center provides the TPS office with a list of eligible emeriti.

-Any Emeritus professors who return to payroll status — however long or short the duration — will be required to pay for parking.
+Any Emeritus professors who return to campus on a recall status, either paid or unpaid — however long or short the duration — will be required to pay for parking.
 The emeriti A ePermit will no longer be valid.
+Emeriti ePermits are intended for the occasional visit to campus, not for regular daily commutes.

 Where to Park